Creating and Running a Yii 2 Project in ServBay

 users

-1Confirm when prompted.
-If successful, you will see a message stating the table was created.
+.
+If successful, you’ll see confirmation that the table was created.

 .